Seniors' Falls Can Be Prevented

 - If you have good balance, use a stable step stool with a safety rail for reaching high places.
 Otherwise, ask for help.

-- Always wipe up any spills immediately.
+- Always wipe up any spills right away.

 - Make sure there is a light switch near your bedroom entrance and a lamp or light switch near your bed.